CADs Having Trouble with RBC/CBC Blood Testing

 In this group the Standard Protocol CBC/RBC Tests may start failing often, or fail all the time.

 Initially the patient may experience hit and miss CBC/RBC tests that fail or are inaccurate.
 Where you as a patient have to give another sample and they test again.
 You may not suspect what is going on yet.
 Not tie it to the possibility you are becoming more cold sensitive.
+Your Dr may not even be aware, let alone the facility you are being tested through.

+If you have moved into this group of CADs.
 The blood specimen will start requiring special handling to produce consistent, accurate test results.

 The specimen tubes must be pre-warmed, the drawn specimen kept warm, and the lab testing done stat.
 Ideally at body temperature 98.6°F/37°C.